-Our online qualitative research platform offers a complete range of online, qual research solutions for B2C and B2B markets in the UK and globally
+Our online qualitative research platform provides a complete range of online, qual research solutions for B2C and B2B clients in the UK and globally

 Online Focus Groups

-Great for gaining rapid feedback and for bringing together consumers from geographically-dispersed locations, online focus groups enable respondents to contribute to the discussion without feeling inhibited by others sitting in the same room as them.
+These are great for gaining rapid feedback and for bringing together consumers from geographically-dispersed locations.
+Online focus groups also enable respondents to contribute to the discussion without feeling inhibited by others sitting in the same room as them.

-Our online groups usually last for 90 – 120 minutes.
-We aim for between 4 and 6 respondents per group, but up to 8 is possible.
+Our online focus groups usually last for 90 – 120 minutes.
+We aim for between 4 and 6 respondents per focus group, but up to 8 is possible.

 If necessary, we’ll ask respondents to do some homework before attending the group, perhaps completing a task, compiling a diary, or uploading pictures or video for the moderator to review before the online focus group begins.

-Online research communities are perfect for conducting an ongoing dialogue with the target audience over a period of days, weeks or even months, during which concepts and ideas can be explored and evolved.
+Online research communities are perfect for conducting an ongoing dialogue with the target audience over a period of days, weeks or even months.
+During this time, a range of concepts and ideas can be explored and evolved.

-Our online communities typically involve 12-30 respondents but by using 2 or more moderators we can conduct conducted far larger, community projects of 50 plus.
+Our online communities typically involve 12-30 respondents.
+However, by using 2 or more moderators we can conduct conducted far larger, community projects of 50 plus.

-Whilst dialogue is usually between the moderator and the online qual community as a whole, separate conversations can also be conducted between the moderator and individual respondents, unseen by the rest of the community.
+Dialogue is usually between the moderator and the online qualitative community as a whole.
+However, separate conversations can also be conducted between the moderator and individual respondents, unseen by the rest of the community.

 At the discretion of the moderator, respondents can also discuss topics directly amongst themselves.